 Cancer of the rectum is a malignant form that originates from the epithelium of the intestinal mucosa.
-Cancer develops in four stages, each of which has its specific clinical manifestations, different treatment and survival prognosis.
-Often malignant processes of the intestine are diagnosed at a late stage of the disease, which associates with the slow development of pathology and meagre symptoms in the first and second stages.
+Cancer develops in four stages, each with specific clinical manifestations, treatments, and survival rates for colorectal cancer prognosis.
+Usually, medics diagnose malignant processes of the intestine at a late stage of the disease—which is associated with the slow development of pathology and meagre symptoms in the first and second stages.

-It is essential that it is impossible to defeat oncology with the only drug or one operation.
+It is essential to understand that defeating oncology with only one drug or operation is impossible.
 We have to create new technologies and combine existing ones continually.